about the project.

 Andres Serrano was born in 1950 in New York City.
 He attended the Brooklyn Museum Art School from 1967 to 1969, where he studied painting and sculpture.
 His work, along with Robert Mapplethorpe’s, was at the crossroads of the 1989 Cultural Wars when Serrano’s photograph, “Piss Christ,” became the subject of a national debate on freedom of artistic expression and the public funding of controversial art.
 “Piss Christ”, an ethereal image of a crucifix submerged in the artist’s urine, remains the artist’s most controversial and misunderstood work.
 Serrano has also created “The Morgue,” an investigation of death, as well as photographed numerous subjects including the Ku Klux Klan, the homeless, and “America,” a panorama of American society.
 Andres Serrano is represented by Yvon Lambert Gallery.

 Overlapping the run of the campaign, More Art organized, in collaboration with The Artist Volunteer Center, Judson Memorial Church, Common Ground, and the Bowery Mission, a residency program, titled Engaging Artists designed to encourage young artists to deepen their understanding of socially engaged art practice.
-The theme of More Art’s 2014 Engaging Artists program is Homelessness and Poverty.
+The theme of More Art’s 2014 Engaging Artists program was Homelessness and Poverty.